derwebcoder/lead/README.md

+**Important**
+This repository will not be maintained anymore.
+It exists only for documentary purposes.

 # Lead

 Lead is a pipeline tool to automate repeating tasks.
 It is not a replacement for build tools like Maven, Composer, npm, etc. Instead you should think of it as an orchestration tool with the power of Docker.